lgybas/data_analysis_and_visualization/README.md

 # data_analysis_and_visualization
- Analysing Business Data for Discount recommendations.
+ Analysing Business Data for Discount recommendations with python and seaborn.